TomiTakussaari/jetty-nosql-rest/README.md

 jetty-nosql-reset is an extension for Jetty8.
 You have to install jars into jetty's ${jetty.home}/lib/ext.

-Because you jetty-nosql-rest depends on few libraries (related to json serialization), you have to install also those libraries.
+Because jetty-nosql-rest depends on few libraries (related to json serialization), you have to install also those libraries.
 So it might be easiest to use jetty-nosql-rest-${version}-jar-with-dependencies.jar

 Jetty requires configuration changes to both ${JETTY_HOME}/etc/jetty.xml and to ${JETTY_HOME}/context/${APP_NAME}.xml